-So, you'd like to buy one of my rosaries.
-Or, you'd like me to make you a custom rosary.
+If you'd like to buy one of my rosaries or if you'd like me to make you a custom rosary or if you'd like to have me repair your rosary, you're in the right place.
 I can't tell you how cool that is.
-I'm honored.
 Seriously.
+I'm honored just to know that you're here on my website thinking about including me in your prayer needs.
 But, I need to explain to you how this works.

-The first thing to know is that while I do have a passion for making (and repairing) rosaries, I do not have a passion for running an online store.
-Therefore, I don't keep a large supply of rosaries and make them available for sale.
-So, you may ask, "fine Scott, then how can I get you to make me a rosary?"
+The first thing to know is that while I do have a passion for making and repairing rosaries, I do not necessarily have a passion for running an online store.
+So, my process is a little different than others.

 More information about this fund, along with details about how to donate, are available in the following brochure: